sflury/OutLines/README.md

 While this code is provided publicly, it did require substantial effort to develop and document.
 Any use thereof must be cited in any publications in which this code is used.
-The BibTeX reference is below; however, a GitHub CCF is also provided for convenience.
+The BibTeX reference for the [Flury (2025)](https://arxiv.org/abs/2512.10650) paper which presents the models and code is below; however, a GitHub CCF is also provided for convenience.

 ``` bibtex
 @ARTICLE{Flury2025,